enolte/fe-public/README.md

 ## Test cases

-Some test cases organized by geometric selection of input points.
+Test cases are organized by geometric selection of input points.
 For the below,

 * *k* = simplex dimension
-* *m* = cube dimension
+* *m* = capacity dimension of source region

 Various embedding dimension values (*n*) are tested.